BREAKING

 If

-you felt like you and your needs didn't matter (past the seduction
+you felt as though you and your needs didn't matter past the seduction

 They might flirt with others or initiate romantic exchanges over